carlos-molina/LeyAlgomata/README.md

     can cause serious problems including death.
 Let us not forget that Computer Technology is not free from failures.

-The idea behinhs the first point is illustrated by the Finite State Automata of shown in the folloging figure:
+The idea behind the first point is illustrated by the Finite State Automata of shown in the folloging figure:

 <p align="center">